oslab-ewha/PSVS-GA/README.md

-# gastask(GA for Scheduling real-time TASKs)
+# PSVS-GA(Partial Swap & Voltage Scaling for GA)
-This project demonstrates that a GA (genetic algorithm) approach can provide power-efficient scheduling for real-time tasks that makes use of DVS (dynamic voltage scaling) and HM (Hybrid Memory).
+This project demonstrates that a GA (genetic algorithm) approach can provide power-efficient scheduling for real-time tasks that makes use of DRAM memory swap and DVS (dynamic voltage scaling).

 Two executables included in this project.
 - gasgen: task generation tool based on CPU and total utilization